 Of course, perhaps the best thing about the Master & Dynamic MW07 headphones is how great they sound.
 They feature the same overall sound signature that we’ve come to expect from Master & Dynamic headphones, including a nice, deep bass response, well-tuned mid range, and plenty of high end detail.
 The headphones have noise cancellation too — and while it’s not quite as good as Bose’s or Sony’s, it’s still not bad at all.
 Safe to say, if you want a pair of headphones that are portable and comfortable yet still sound great, the Master & Dynamic MW07 Plus headphones are the way to go.

 Best noise cancelling headphones

-To further emphasize their use as great travel headphones, the Bose QuietComfort 35’s are super light — and while some argue that’s because there’s too much plastic used in their construction, they have a nice protective case that comes with them too.
-Oh, and they sound great too — the headphones may not sound totally natural, but that doesn’t mean they don’t offer a great sound.
+To further emphasize their use as great travel headphones, the Bose WH-1000XM3’s are super light — and while some argue that’s because there’s too much plastic used in their construction, they have a nice protective case that comes with them too.
+Oh, and they sound great too — the headphones offer a decent bass response along with a ton of detail in the high-end.